Nils-Kelley/cosc123_demo/report.md

 Here is a list of lists:

 - This is a category
-  -Sub List
+  - Sub List
-  -Sub List 2
+  - Sub List 2
-  -Sub List 3
+  - Sub List 3
  - This is another category